How to switch energy supplier

 Cancel after 14 days and you may be charged a fee, depending on that company’s policy.

-Switching is only getting easier.
+Switching is only getting easier

-On the 21st October the government announced their ‘Switching Principles’ – intended to make it simpler and easier for consumers to shop around for the best deals.
+The government announced their ‘Switching Principles’ – intended to make it simpler and easier for consumers to shop around for the best deals.

 They proposals state that “the switching process should be led by the organisation with most interest in making the switching process work effectively – the gaining provider.”